peerkar/liferay-gsearch/README.md

 ## gsearch-test-theme
 A test theme embedding miniportlet into it.

+## gsearch-item-highlighter-tag
+An item highlighter example module adding possibility to highlight items on the result list if they have certain tags.

 ## gsearch-audience-targeting <a name="Modules_Audience_Targeting"></a>
-Module enabling Audience Targeting support.
+Audience Targeting module enabling result items boosting if they match current user's segments.

 ## gsearch-elasticsearch-adapter <a name="Modules_Adapter"></a>
 A custom Elasticsearch adapter implementing Elasticsearch QueryStringQuery translator into Liferay portal search API.
 It has also index setting customizations: custom analyzers for keyword suggester and ascii folding filter for the title, description and content fields to better support non-ascii characters (for us non English speaking people).

 Please see the adapter in its' [own repo](https://github.com/peerkar/gsearch-elasticsearch-adapter).

-# 6 Quick Installation Guide <a name="Quick_Guide"></a>
+# Quick Installation Guide <a name="Quick_Installation_Guide"></a>

 This installs the basic functionality.
 If you're having problems or want to install all the features, see full instructions below.

 For choosing the right version of custom Elasticsearch adapter, com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar, please see [Step 2 - Install the Custom Elasticsearch Adapter](#Installation_2) below.

+There's no fixpack / CE GA -compatibility matrix currently available but initially try to use the newest module in the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest).
+Older versions can be found in the [archive folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/archive)

-1) Download and deploy following jars from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest)
+1) Download and deploy following jars from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest)

 * com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar
 * fi.soveltia.liferay.gsearch.core-api-VERSION.jar
-* fi.soveltia.liferay.gsearch.core-api-VERSION.jar
 * fi.soveltia.liferay.gsearch.core-impl-VERSION.jar
 * fi.soveltia.liferay.gsearch.query-VERSION.jar
 * fi.soveltia.liferay.gsearch.web-VERSION.jar

-2) Download the default configuration **fi.soveltia.liferay.gsearch.core.configuration.GSearchConfiguration.config** from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest) file and put it into osgi/configs.
+2) Download the default configuration **fi.soveltia.liferay.gsearch.core.configuration.GSearchConfiguration.config** from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest) file and put it into osgi/configs.

 3) Do full reindex.

-# 7 Installation Guide <a name="Installation"></a>
+# Full Installation Guide <a name="Full_Installation_Guide"></a>

 __If you are updating the modules__:

 * Please remember to remove the older versions from osgi/modules and clean up osgi/state folder first.
 * Please check the configuration file for changes.
-Preferably put the sample configuration file in the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest/) to the osgi/configs folder.
+Preferably put the sample configuration file in the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest/) to the osgi/configs folder.

 ## Step 1 <a name="Installation_1"></a>